-Scoil na gCláirseach 2016 will take place 17th-23rd August at St. Kieran’s College, Kilkenny, Ireland.
-Scoil na gCláirseach exists to help fill the enormous cultural gap left by the disappearance of the early Irish harp two centuries ago.
+Scoil na gCláirseach 2017 will take place 16th-22nd August at Coláiste Pobail Osraí, Ormonde Road, Kilkenny, Ireland.
+Our theme for 2017 is Ancient to modern.
+The summer school tuition, lectures and concerts will focus on exploring and experiencing the differences and the connections between the medieval Gaelic harp traditions, and the music of the last of the old Irish harpers into the 19th century Scoil na gCláirseach exists to help fill the enormous cultural gap left by the disappearance of the early Irish harp two centuries ago.

 The early Irish harp, wire-strung, with a melting, bell-like resonance, was the illustrious zenith of medieval Gaelic music culture, played in Ireland - and also in the Scottish Highlands & Islands - from the early Middle Ages until the years just after 1800, when it died out.
 By the early 16th century, the early Irish harp came to symbolise Ireland itself, and is still depicted in the national emblem.
 It has been eclipsed by the modern, nylon-strung, lever harp which nows bears the name ‘Irish harp’.
 The Historical Harp Society of Ireland exists to promote the older instrument.